microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 If a selected agent doesn't meet that requirement, the agent is first asked to update itself.
 Other ways an agent can be updated include using a feature which demands an evergreen agent (YAML pipelines, for instance) or clicking the "upgrade all agents" button in a pool.

-For some highly-regulated customers, this kind of evergreen infrastructure is at odds with their compliance needs.
+For some highly-regulated customers, this kind of evergreen infrastructure is at odds with their security/compliance needs.
+- For instance, Customer "K" runs the agent inside a highly change-controlled datacenter.
+Every alteration must be approved by a high-ranking official in their organization after manual source inspection.
+Today, they diff between the release tags of their current version and the version being installed, looking for potential security issues or malicious changes.
+- Customer "N" isn't as concerned about the security aspect but is in a regulated space.
+They must satisfy their auditors that they're aware of all changes taking place inside their datacenter.

 Such customers today are doing things like ACLing the agent's installation directory so it can't update itself or recompiling the agent without update support.
 This leaves us in a situation where no one is happy: we can't service the product correctly, and the customer has to maintain custom configuration / infrastructure to meet their compliance needs.